gobacktest/gobacktest/README.md

 	test.SetPortfolio(portfolio)

-	// create a strategy provider and load it into the backtest strategy := &backtest.SimpleStrategy{}
+	// create a strategy provider and load it into the backtest strategy := &strategy.Basic{}
 	test.SetStrategy(strategy)

 	// create an execution provider and load it into the backtest exchange := &backtest.Exchange{}
 	test.SetExchange(exchange)

-	// choose a statisitc and load into the backtest statistic := &backtest.Statistic{}
+	// choose a statistic and load into the backtest statistic := &backtest.Statistic{}
 	test.SetStatistic(statistic)